Academy Consultation and Conversion is now complete

 Full engagement with families – in shaping pupils’ education so that they can be their authentic happy self

-Our Academies strive for excellence beyond the classroom, celebrating equality and diversity and provide opportunities for personal development and success.
+Our Academies strive for academic excellence, enriched with opportunities for personal development and success Our Academies strive for excellence beyond the classroom, celebrating equality and diversity and provide opportunities for personal development and success. |

-3 year
+Strategy 3 year |

 What will change for your child ?